aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    common constructs and attributes with generic network slicing YANG models.
-   Furthermore, the OTN-SC NBI YANG is expected to support both connectivity-based and resource-based slice configuration, which is likely a common requirement for supporting slicing at other transport network layers, e.g. WDM or MPLS-TP.
+   Furthermore, the OTN-SC NBI YANG is expected to support both connectivity-based and resource-based slice configuration, which is likely a common requirement for supporting slicing at other transport network layers, e.g. WDM or MPLS(-TP).
    Therefore, the OTN-SC NBI YANG model is designed into two models, a common base model for transport network slicing, and an OTN slicing model which augments the base model with OTN technology-specific constructs.